-If you are experiencing a mental health crisis, call the crisis line at the top of the page, or CLICK HERE.
+If you are experiencing a mental health crisis, call the crisis line at 1-800-572-8122 or 988.
 If the issue you are seeking help for is urgent, and potentially life-threatening, please call 911.

 If you have found your way to this page, you are hopefully ready to take the next step to finding help for yourself, a friend, family member, patient, or other community member.
 Great!
 We are here to help.
 To begin, find a location near you, and give us a call.